user454322/browserid-verifier/README.md

 The only external dependencies are SLF4J and json.org<sup>1</sup>.

-To use it, just write something like:
+To use it just write something like:
 ```java
 BrowserIDResponse loginRepsonse = verifier.verify(assertion, AUDIENCE);
 ```